 A field goal block if you are in high school or younger, which can be found here.
 Some kicking clothes that are friendly to athletic wear.
 It’s going to be anything that does not rub on the legs and preferably stretchy material.

-Obviously an open field or enough space for the ball to travel in land.
+Obviously an open field or enough space for the ball to travel and land.
 And lastly, if possible a pair of field goal posts.
 If there are no football fields open in your area, simply going to a field with a tall light pole will be more than enough.

 How to stay Calm Under Pressure